mdsanima/dotfiles/lib/README.md

 # Tesging util functions
-util::one_line_progress sudo apt update if util::check_package_installed git; then echo "Package git is installed!" else echo "Package git is not installed!" fi
+util::one_line_progress sudo apt update if util::check_package_installed git; then echo "Package 'git' is installed!" else echo "Package 'git' is not installed!" fi
 ```